 It’s the most basic Google Ads conversion setup method for Shopify merchants.
 We do not recommend this method because it only sends order ID, total purchase amount, and currency metrics.
 Further methods are better because they include more data.

 Go to Google Ads > Conversions and then click the “Purchase conversion” you want to add to your Shopify store.
-The conversion name can be different than our screenshot.
+The conversion name can be different from our screenshot.
 The conversion type should be “website”.
 If you don’t see any conversion like this, you can create a conversion using the steps in the previous section.

 Once you are on the conversion page, click “Tag Setup” and then choose “Google Tag Manager”.
 It will show you your conversion label ID.
 Copy both of them.
 Note: We are not setting up the conversion through Google Tag Manager on this tutorial.
 But this is the easiest way to get the conversion ID and label.